fsadannn/JF-LLDPschemes/README.md

 ## This repo holds the original source code used for the Local Linearization papers

-This Matlab toolbox provides the <strong>adaptive Jacobian-free Locally Linearized Runge-Kutta method of Dormand and Prince (LLDP)</strong> schemes LLDP1 and LLDP2 described in [1] for the integration of large systems of initial value problems.
+This Matlab toolbox provides the two implementations of the <strong> Jacobian-free Locally Linearized Runge-Kutta method of Dormand and Prince (LLDP)</strong> described in [1] for the integration of large systems of initial value problems.

 [1] Jacobian-free Locally Linearized Runge-Kutta method of Dormand and Prince for large systems of differential equations
     by F.S.
 Naranjo-Noda and J.C.
 Jimenez